quasarframework/quasar-framework.org/source/components/option-group.md

 ```

 ## Vue Properties
 Supports `v-model`, which is required.
-For "radio" type it must be a String, otherwise ("checkbox" or "toggle" type) your scope variable binded to `v-model` must be an Array.
+For "radio" type it must be a String, otherwise ("checkbox" or "toggle" type) your scope variable that you bind to `v-model` must be an Array.

 | Vue Property | Type | Description |
 | --- | --- | --- |